walmalki/ExploratoryDataAnalysisReports/README.md

 # ExploratoryDataAnalysisReport
-This is an exploratory data analysis report using python.
+This is a repository for all exploratory data analysis reports using python.